hasandg/courier-tracking-system3/README.md

 ## Getting Started

-This is second version of the project.
+This is the third version of the project.
 This project contains the following changes:

 - Added Simple Spring Security to Api Gateway
 - Docker image size reduction from around 580 Mb to 120 Mb